 SPHEROIDS: A NEW TOOL IN THE DRUG DEVELOPMENT PIPELINE

 In an organ, a cell needs to be considered together with its whole environment.
-Each cell is surrounded by a myriad of other cells, either of the same type or not.
+Each cell is surrounded by a myriad of other cells, either of the same types or not.
 This entire environment allows cells interactions and contacts in 3 dimensions and also creates physical constraints.
 The classical culture cell models are for now mainly in 2D, meaning that this environment is far from the 3D environment of a cell located in an organ (other cells, extracellular matrix, interstitium…).
-There is a need for a 3D model with the advantage of 2D cell lines cultures (easy to do, reproducible, cheap) and approaching the 3 dimensional organization of an organ.
+There is a need for a 3D model with the advantage of 2D cell lines cultures (easy to do, reproducible, cheap) and approaching the 3-dimensional organization of an organ.
 The solution is called SPHEROIDS.

 Spheroids are 3D spherical organoids displaying an increase in cell density and biological functionality in comparison to classical monolayer cell culture.
 Spheroids are often considered as an intermediate to mimic the level of organization of a tissue/organ.

-The SpOC (Spheroids On a Chip) project aims at cultivating kidney cancer cells spheroids for at least 5 days in a micro fluidic device that ensures the micro-environment control of the culture.
+The SpOC (Spheroids On a Chip) project aims at cultivating kidney cancer cells spheroids for at least 5 days in a microfluidic device that ensures the micro-environment control of the culture.
 Cherry Biotech will design the microfluidic device, and in collaboration with IGDR, applied it to the drug development, particularly in the lead identification phase, where the having access to a relevant model is crucial.